Justina0221/UrbanGreenspace/index.md

 # Earth Data Science Portfolio: Urban Greenspace

 ## Overview
-In this project, I aimed to analyze green space within the City of Chicago at the census tract level by leveraging high-resolution satellite imagery.
+In this project, I aimed to analyze green space within the City of Sioux Falls at the census tract level by leveraging high-resolution satellite imagery.
 By aligning with the spatial resolution of human health data from the CDC, this analysis supports more precise investigations into potential relationships between urban vegetation and public health outcomes.
-While coarser satellite data, such as Landsat (30m) or MODIS (250m), may suffice for average NDVI assessments, understanding the structure and distribution of green space within urban areas requires finer detail.
+While coarser satellite data can be used to understand the structure and distribution of green space within urban areas to provide finer details.

 To achieve this, I will utilize 1-meter resolution imagery from the National Agricultural Imagery Program (NAIP), which captures detailed views sufficient to identify individual trees and vehicles.
 Although originally intended for agricultural monitoring, NAIP’s spatial resolution makes it especially valuable for studying complex urban environments.